article

 Side note, you can always add a matte finish or sandblast finish to white gold - a cool way to add something unique to your ring!

-Expect to pay about 20-30% more for the same setting in platinum vs white gold or a gold ring.
+Expect to pay about 20–30% more for the same setting in platinum.
+On a $4,000 setting, that’s roughly $800–$1,200 more for platinum.

-allergies & skin sensitivities
+allergies & skin sensitivities of platinum and white gold

 Is Platinum Hypoallergenic or not?
 What about white gold?